-The District's investments in government obligations are limited by state statutory requirements and bond compliance.
+The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2018, the District's investments in First American Government Obligation CI Y was rated AAAm by Standard & Poor's.
+As of September 30, 2024, the District's investment in First American Government Obligation Fund was rated AAAm by Standard & Poor's.